Medill McCormick

 Joseph Medill McCormick (May 16, 1877 – February 25, 1925) was part of the McCormick family of businessmen and politicians in Chicago.
-After working for some time and becoming part owner of the Chicago Tribune, which his maternal grandfather had owned, he entered politics.
+After working as a publisher for some time and becoming part owner of the Chicago Tribune, which his maternal grandfather had owned, he entered politics.

-After serving in the State House, he was elected both as a Representative in the United States Congress and later as a US Senator from Illinois.
+After serving in the State House, he was elected both as a representative in the United States Congress and later as a U.S. senator from Illinois.